-These principles should be adhered to by all team members.
 However, a team is not only a collection of individual therapists.
 Well known in the treatment of Borderline patients are the many splits in the team, creating unreliability and inconsistencies in approach.
 These mechanisms underlie a flaw in quality of treatment for BPD patients.
 Therefore, adherence should not only be monitored at individual level, but also at team level.
 Team adherence refers to the competence and ability of the team to work in an integrated way within a MBT sensitive environment ('one team model').
 The different components of the treatment programme should be combined into a coherent treatment and imminent splits should be integrated before being discussed with patients.
 The team should act in a consistent and reliable way: recurrent issues should be dealt with in a similar way by different team members.
 The theoretical framework should be shared by all team members, providing them with a unified perspective on team and patient processes.
-To monitor these intervention principles at team level, we propose to extend the Karterud and Bateman scale with five additional 'team principles':
+These can be monitored with five additional 'team principles':

 - 1. Consistency in team functioning - 2.
-Effective communication among team members

-- 3. Integration of different treatment components - 4.
+Effective communication among team members - 3.
+Integration of different treatment components - 4.
 Reliability of the team - 5.
 Maintaining a mentalizing stance within the team

-There are two perspectives from which this kind of adherence can be measured: from the 'expert'-perspective: is the therapist 'on model' while doing interventions in therapy?
-And from the 'patient'-perspective: does the patient him- or herself experience the working of the supposed treatment principles (for example Does (s)he experience the therapist as helping him/her to identify and verbalize affects better?)?
+There are two perspectives from which this kind of adherence can be measured: from the 'expert'perspective: is the therapist 'on model' while doing interventions in therapy?
+And from the 'patient'perspective: does the patient him- or herself experience the working of the supposed treatment principles (for example Does (s)he experience the therapist as helping him/her to identify and verbalize affects better?)?
 One could assume that both should be related: if a therapist stays on model, (s)he will perform the interventions that make the treatment work for the patient in the intended way.